erizov/Professor/semester_1/lecture_04_searching/binary_search/README.md

 ## Examples of Implementation

-This algorithm/pattern is implemented in the following frameworks and technologies:
+This atechniquepattern is implemented in the following frameworks and technologies:

 ### Spring Framework